Simple (And Juicy! And Delicious!) Grilled Chicken Breasts

 Instructions

-- In a large bowl, dissolve the salt and sugar in 1.5 quarts of cold water.
+- To make the brine (note I do not do this in anymore… see notes above): In a large bowl, dissolve the salt and sugar in 1.5 quarts of cold water.

 - Place the chicken breasts on a clean cutting board.
 Cover with a sheet of plastic wrap, parchment paper, or wax paper.
 Use a meat mallet to pound the breasts to a thickness of 1/2 inch.
 Submerge the breasts in the water and leave for 30 to 60 minutes.
 I’ve also left the breasts in the brine for 3 to 4 hours without any adverse effects.
 I brine the breasts at room temperature if the brining period is going to be brief (under 1 hour), and I refrigerate the breasts if it’s going to be longer.